 Outreach Officer.
 The Outreach Officer shall lead the DFL Party's efforts toward inclusive political participation, and strive to achieve DFL diversity in perspective and representation.
 The Outreach Officer shall institute and maintain affirmative action, outreach, and inclusion programs aimed at recruitment and education of DFL members.
-The Outreach Officer shall preside over the State Outreach and Inclusion Committee and employ its assistance in affirmative action, outreach, and inclusion activities, and shall be a voting member of the nominations committee of the state convention.
+The Outreach Officer shall preside over the State Outreach and Inclusion Committee and employ its assistance in affirmative action, outreach, and inclusion activities, and shall be a voting member of the nNominations and Search eCommittee of the state convention.
+Additionally the Outreach Officer shall convene the initial organizational meeting of the Nominations and Search Committee at the start of the two-year state standing committee cycle.
 With the help of the Outreach and Inclusion Committee, the Outreach Officer shall provide training for all DFL Outreach Officers.